-The no variation estimate is clearly wrong, capturing neither the extreme inmigration at age 17 nor the out-migration of residents aged in their twenties, both identified by the direct and calibrated estimates.
-However, the calibrated estimate has in this ward estimated a much larger in-migration at age 17 than the direct estimate.
-The reason for the difference results from the different sources of migration, but may be also partly a difference in age-time plan of the projection model and the migration data.
-The impact on the projection is magnified in each year of the projection as the in-migrants at age 17 become older and are subject to further in-migration, as this is specified as proportions of the current population.
+The difference, for this single year of age, results from the different sources of migration, directly measured and indirectly estimated respectively.
+It may be also partly due to a difference in age-time plan of the projection model (age at start of the annual period) and the migration data (age at migration).
+The effect on the projection is magnified in each year of the projection as the in-migrants at age 17 become older and are subject to further in-migration, as this is specified as proportions of the current population.